unicesi/EketalCompiler/README.md

 ##Developers
   To contribute , this project can be clone to a local repository and you can work from there.
   For deploy in your workspace, you must have Eclipse mars, with aspectj, maven and xtext as mentioned in the beggining.
-Then you can import as a maven project and import it.
+Then you can import it as a maven project.
 You must have Maven installed.

-   In case of having a build path problems with the following message "The project cannot be built until build path errors are resolved  co.edu.icesi.eketal.ide" in your eclipse, do the following: in the co.edu.icesi.eketal.ide project, you must add manually the missing folders as the following: Right click in the co.edu.icesi.eketal.ide project -> New -> Folder.
+   In case of having a build path problems with the following message: "The project cannot be built until build path errors are resolved  co.edu.icesi.eketal.ide" in your eclipse, do the following: in the co.edu.icesi.eketal.ide project, you must add manually the missing folders as the following:
+   >Right click in the co.edu.icesi.eketal.ide project -> New -> Folder.

    Next, in the name put "src" and repeat the procces to create a "xtend-gen" folder.
+Finally:
-Finally, Right click in the in the parent project -> Maven -> Update Project.
+   >Right click in the in the parent project -> Maven -> Update Project.

    In case of problems, please submit an issue.